 The initial alternative link of the peer STA under enhanced beam tracking is configured in the BRP phase.

 Specifically, in the first BRP phase after the SLS, the initiator STA returns the sector and antenna IDs of the alternative link to the responder STA, via transmitting the SSW Report element or the Enhanced Beam Tracking element in the BRP frame(s).
-The responder STA specifies the alternative TX AWV according to the received Report Info field or the Peer TX Antenna Parameter field.
+The responder STA shall specify the alternative TX AWV according to the received Report Info field in the SSW Report element or the Peer TX Antenna Parameter field in the Enhanced Beam Tracking element.
+For the BRP phase, the index of the TRN-T field that was received with the second best quality in the last received BRP-TX PPDU is included in the Enhanced Beam Tracking element to specify the alternative TX AWV.
 The alternative link is not used for the current data transmission.